The fate of local order in topologically frustrated spin chains: Conclusions

-In conclusions, we have studied generic Hamiltonians endowed with a global $SU(2)$ symmetry due to the parity operators and examined the expectation values of local operators that break a Hamiltonian (parity) symmetry.
-With a dominant antiferromagnetic Ising interaction and in a setting that induces topological frustration we have shown that they decay algebraically, or faster, with the system size and vanish in the thermodynamic limit.
-Only an increased degeneracy with a precise relation between the momenta of the vector states allows for a finite order, but at the price of breaking translational invariance.
-We conclude that FBC are special for generic systems: since a perfect AFM order is not compatible with them, either the system disorders or spontaneously breaks translational symmetry.
-While these findings are probably not robust against a single ferromagnetic defect, we should stress once more that in~\cite{Torre2020} it was shown that the standard AFM order does not reappear in presence of at least one AFM defect, because, following also~\cite{CampostriniRings}, FBC are at the verge of a phase transition and an AFM defect pushes the system into a phase that is either disordered or incommensurate.
+In conclusions, we have studied generic Hamiltonians commuting with the three parity operators and examined the expectation values of local operators breaking a Hamiltonian (parity) symmetry.
+With a dominant antiferromagnetic Ising interaction and in a setting that induces topological frustration we have shown that there are two possibilities: a) The expectation values of all such local operators decay algebraically, or faster, with the system size and vanish in the thermodynamic limit; b) there is a ground state choice that admits a finite magnetic order, but at the price of breaking the translational invariance.
+Limiting ourselves to models in which the only source of frustration is the topological one induced by boundary conditions, the algebraic decay of the order parameter is associated with the presence of a two-fold degenerate ground state while the presence of an incommensurate order parameter always characterize the four dimensional ground state manifold.
+On the contrary, if other source of frustrations are in the systems, i.e. if the quantum Toulouse conditions are violated for an amount that scales with the system size, we can have other situations, with ground-state vectors with momenta which are incompatible with the existence of a finite incommensurate order parameter.
+In this picture cluster terms, acting simultaneously on an even number of spins, can be seen as a further source of frustration even if quantum Toulouse conditions cannot be applied.
+Which of the two possibilities is realized can also depend on the choice of the subsequence of (odd) chain lengths followed towards infinity, as our analysis of the Cluster-Ising models demonstrate.
+We conclude that FBC are special for generic systems: since a perfect AFM order is not compatible with them, either the system disorders or it spontaneously breaks translational symmetry.
+While these findings are probably not robust against a single ferromagnetic defect, we should stress once more that in~\cite{Torre2021} it was shown that the standard AFM order does not reappear in presence of at least one AFM defect, because, following also~\cite{CampostriniRings}, FBC are at the verge of a phase transition and an AFM defect pushes the system into a phase that is either disordered or incommensurate.

 These results are intuitive from one side, but very surprising from the point of view that the onset of local order is supposed to be independent from the applied boundary conditions and show once more that frustrated systems (even weakly frustrated ones) belong to a different class of systems altogether.